Shrek 2 (video game): Development

 The game was first announced at E3 2003 in May that year, as a co-publishing collaboration between Activision and TDK Mediactive, the then-current video game license holder for the Shrek franchise, with Luxoflux announced to be developing the title.
 In December 2003, Take-Two Interactive purchased the North American operations of TDK Mediactive and rebranded them as Take-Two Licensing.
 With this, Activision terminated their publishing deal with TDK and instead announced a new partnership with DreamWorks for the Shrek license instead.
-Shortly after Activision announced that they would continue to work with DreamWorks to develop and publish several video games based on the upcoming movie, before they released the first trailer for the game in Spring of 2004.
+Shortly after Activision announced that they would continue to work with DreamWorks to develop and publish several video games based on the upcoming movie, before they released the first trailer for the game in spring 2004.

 Two versions of the game were released for the PC; one developed by KnowWonder for younger audiences using Unreal Engine 2, and the other a port of the original console release under the title Shrek 2: Team Action which was developed by Beenox.

 The score for the game was composed by Kevin Manthei and Kevin Riepl.
 The soundtrack album consists of 58 tracks with over 65 minutes of score.
 It was released on May 6, 2004, by KMM Productions.